populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 ## 1. Query metamist for `.fastq` files

-The first step in understanding Metamist is to understand how to query the database so that we can get the necessary information on our samples.
+The first step in understanding [Metamist](https://github.com/populationgenomics/metamist) is to understand how to query the database so that we can get the necessary information on our samples.
+In this section we are going to understand the structure of the metadata and learn how to query it both using a GUI and programatically.
 Metamist is used to track file locations, participant IDs, statuses of samples (i.e. the location of the files on Google Cloud, whether the the `.fastq` files have been aligned to form`.cram`s, whether there is a `.vcf` file available, and whether the sample has been joint called with other samples).
-Metamist is CPG's way of keeping track of everything.
+Metamist is CPG's way of keeping track of everything metadata-related.

 Metamist is built on a GraphQL infrastructure.
 GraphQL is a query language for APIs that provides a more efficient and flexible alternative to traditional RESTful APIs.
 It allows clients to request exactly the data they need, and nothing more, by specifying the structure of the response in the query itself.
 This reduces over-fetching and under-fetching of data.